SherlockHolmes221/CNNs/note.md

 using these hidden layer feature maps can serve as a proxy for the quality/discriminativeness of those hidden layer feature maps

+#### Experiment details:
+- SGD solver with mini-batch size of 128 and fixed momentum of 0.9
+- Two dropout layers with dropout rate 0.5.

+#### Experiment results:
+- L2SVM and softmax and show DSN-L2SVM and DSN-Softmax yield gains over corresponding CNN-L2SVM and CNN-Softmax approaches
+- Our DSN model achieves an error rate of 9.69% without data augmentation and of 7.97% with data augmentation

 # Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification(2015)

 Propose a Parametric Rectified Linear Unit (PReLU) that generalizes the traditional rectified unit.